ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/README.md

 4.3.5 Some Important Functions in Modules in Python
 4.4 Defining your own functions and function syntax
 4.4.1 Syntax for Writing/Defining Your Function
 4.3.7 Scope namespace and Lifetime of Variables

-**Chapter 5 Functions—Part II**
+**Chapter 5 Functions—Part II**   (Jupyter Notebook for Chapter 5 available here [Chapter 5](https://htmlpreview.github.io/?https://github.com/ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/blob/master/book-chapters-html/5_1_Functions_More_Advanced_Concepts.html))

 5.1 Introduction
 5.2 Passing Variables in a Function Call
 5.3 Function Arguments